Creating a consistent flood of jaw-dropping emails become a powerful business asset used to generate interest in your content.

 Need a few examples of a hook?

-- “You may have given a shot at traffic generation but be prepared to be blow away with …”
+- “You may have given a shot at traffic generation but be prepared to be blown away with …”

 - “Building your business website gives you an opportunity to …”